 - More Water To Moisten

-- Put cup water and butter in skillet, heat, and add celery & onions.
+- Put cup water, butter, and chicken base in skillet, heat, and add celery & onions.
 Cook on low until very soft then add seasonings.

 - Cool slightly and add beaten eggs.

-- Add 1-1½ cups warm water to celery onion mixture and pour all into dried bread cubes.
-Mix, let sit, and add water as needed until stuffing is moist.
+- Add additional 1 C warm water to celery onion mixture and pour all into dried bread cubes.
+Mix, let sit, and add water as/if needed until stuffing is moist.